 While Accidental Death Policies are designed to provide coverage against dying in an accident, many will have exclusions for deaths caused by participating in dangerous activities such as auto racing.
 For this reason, please be sure that you confirm with the insurance company directly that you would be covered if you died while racing a vehicle.

-What can I do to improve my chances of purchasing the “right” life insurance policy for me?
+How can I improve my chances of purchasing the “right” life insurance policy?

 In our experiences here at IBUSA, we’ve found that usually, the “best” approach in helping someone find the “best” life insurance policy for them is to first: